Syllabus

 Requirements

 All projects must use Python as the primary language unless approved explicitly in writing by the instructor.
-Projects may use additional languages for specific components where justified (frontend frameworks, performance-critical code).
-All projects must implement and expose an API or service to consumers.
+But projects may use additional languages for tooling and support.
+Projects must implement and expose some API or service to consumers.
+The instructor may provide additional requirements when introducing the final project assignment.

 Scoring and Milestones